dalitun/applications/bundle-xenial-glusterfs-multi-dc/README_EN.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 your_stack_name-gluster-dc1    datastore     /brick/brick1    root          your_stack_name-gluster-dc2::datastore    storage-gluster-dc2    Active    Changelog Crawl    2016-06-23 10:35:56
 your_stack_name-gluster-dc1    datastore     /brick/brick2    root          your_stack_name-gluster-dc2::datastore    your_stack_name-gluster-dc2    Active    Changelog Crawl    2016-06-23 10:35:56
 ~~~

-You can mount the glusterfs volume in a client machine that connects to the same network as the server machine, for example:
+You can mount the glusterfs volume in a client machine that connects to the same network as the server machine :
 ~~~bash
 # apt-get -y install gusterfs-client
 # mkdir /mnt/datastore